binli123/dsmil-wsi/README.md

   $ python train_tcga.py --new_features=1
 ```
 6. **Testing.**
 We provided a testing pipeline for several sample slides.
-The slides can be downloaded and saved in './test/input' via:
+The slides can be downloaded via:
 ```
-  $ python download.py --dataset=tcga_test
+  $ python download.py --dataset=tcga-test
 ```
 To crop the WSIs into patches, navigate to './tcga-download/OpenSlide/bin' and run the script 'TCGA-pre-crop.py':
 ```
   $ cd tcga-download/OpenSlide/bin
   $ python TCGA-test-10x.py
 ```
 A folder containing all patches for each WSI will be created at './test/patches'.
 After the WSIs are cropped, run the testing script:
 ```
   $ python testing.py
 ```
-The thumbnails of the WSIs will be saved in './test/thumbnails', the detection color maps will be saved in './test/output'.
+The thumbnails of the WSIs will be saved in './test/thumbnails'.
+The detection color maps will be saved in './test/output'.
 The testing pipeline will process every WSI placed inside the './test/input' folder.
 The slide will be detected as a LUAD, LUSC or benign sample.

 ## Training on your own datasets